mrpoulin/apidocs/sections/rates.md

 	* "BA" - BID/ASK-based candlesticks
 	* "MV" - midpoint-based candlesticks with tick volume
 	* "BAV" - BID/ASK-based candlesticks with tick volume
+Default: "BA"

 * __includeFirst__: A boolean field which may be set to "true" or "false".
 If it is set to "true", the candlestick covered by the <i>start</i> timestamp will be returned.
 If it is set to "false", this candlestick will not be returned.
 This field exists to provide clients a mechanism to not repeatedly fetch the most recent candlestick which it is not a "Dancing Bear".
 Default: true

-* If you notice gaps between candles, it's because we don't publish candles for periods for which there are no ticks.
+* No candles are published for intervals where there are no ticks.
+This will result in gaps in between time periods.

 <!--
 ## POST /v1/instruments/poll